-Indicator Percentage of lettable houses that became vacant in the last 17 year.
-CLARITY (i) The number of empty dwellings that arose during the last year in self-contained lettable stock.
+Indicator 16 Percentage of lettable houses that became vacant in the last year. (i) The number of empty dwellings that arose during the last year in self-contained lettable stock.
 Definition Vacant The number of normal lettable self-contained dwellings that became empty during the last reporting year.
-For example, the number of tenancies that have ended or been repossessed during the reporting year.
-You should use the definition of a void as outlined in the "Terms we use in this document" when determining whether a property should be counted.
-Inclusions/ Do not include: exclusions properties which continue to be void from a previous reporting year; properties re-let during the current reporting year where the void commenced in the previous year; and mutual exchanges, successions, assignations and temporary accommodation 'flipped' to a secure tenancy.
+For example, the number of tenancies that have ended or been repossessed during the reporting year You should use the definition of a void as outlined in the "Terms we use in this document" when determining whether a property should be counted.
+Inclusions/ exclusions Do not include: properties which continue to be void from a previous reporting year;

+properties re-let during the current reporting year where the void commenced in the previous year; and mutual exchanges, successions, and assignations.
 Ensure to include: all self-contained dwellings which became empty over the starting and end of the reporting year, regardless to whether the property is still empty or has been let.

-SHR To calculate the indicator, we will divide: Calculation (i) the number of empty dwellings that arose during the last year in your self-contained lettable stock.
-By: (ii) the total number of lettable self-contained stock (as calculated at indicator C17).
+SHR Calculation To calculate the indicator, we will divide: (i) the number of empty dwellings that arose during the last year in your self-contained lettable stock.
+By: (ii) the total number of lettable self-contained stock.
 Multiply by 100.
+Indicator Percentage of rent due lost through properties being empty